deveydtj/Goldberg/README.md

 - **Real-time multiplayer** with synchronized updates so everyone stays on the same page.
 - **Scaling difficulty** to keep new and experienced players engaged.
 - **Sound effects and background music** for a more playful experience.
+- **Responsive layout** that fits phones and tablets with touch controls.

 ## Visual and Animation Quality
 - Assets should be crisp and modern, using a consistent palette with complementary colors.